d3/d3-drag/README.md

 <a href="#drag_subject" name="drag_subject">#</a> <i>drag</i>.<b>subject</b>([<i>subject</i>])

-If *subject* is specified, sets the subject accessor to the specified function and returns the drag behavior.
+If *subject* is specified, sets the subject accessor to the specified object or function and returns the drag behavior.
 If *subject* is not specified, returns the current subject accessor, which defaults to:

 ```js
 function subject() {